github-vipera/wa-motif-open-api-module/README.md

-## How to create a new API library
+## How to create a new API library project

 In this section we will explain the steps to create a new API library for a given MOTIF service.